bnomei/kirby-mongodb/README.md

 $deletedCount = $deleteResult->getDeletedCount();
 ```

-> ⚠️ The stored value is a JSON encoded instance of the Kirby\Cache\Value class and pretty much useless for querying.

 ## Using the Cache Driver in Kirby

 You can also use the MongoDB-based cache as a **cache driver** for Kirby.
 This will allow you to use it for caching of